onlyjazz/flask-docs/docs/apiflows.md

 #### Code example
-The following code example uses is a client-side JavaScript and can be run inside the Chrome debugger or embedded in a test HTML page for testing.
-The client-side code uses Jquery to perform Ajax calls.
+The following code example uses is client-side JavaScript that can be run inside the Chrome debugger or embedded in a static HTML page for testing.
+The code uses JQuery to perform Ajax calls.

 #### Input parameters to the API
-In the below code example, we have a cover function called saveData that gets a token (JWT) and then calls another cover function called createCRFandInsertData that makes the RESTful API call to /flask/crf/create-CRF-and-insert-data.
+In the below code example, we have a function called saveData.

+The saveData function gets a JWT and calls the createCRFandInsertData function which makes a RESTful API call to /flask/crf/create-CRF-and-insert-data.

-The createCRFandInsertData  function takes the following arguments:
+saveData takes the following arguments:

 * uEmail - Your customer API User email address for authorization.
 * uPass - Your customer API User password for authorization.